Jack Layton Ferry Terminal: History

 The main departure point from the city to the Island has been at the foot of Bay Street since the 19th century.

 First terminal location (19th century–1918)

 The original terminal was located on the east side of the Toronto Harbour Commission Building at Bay and Harbour Streets.
 The terminal in the picture was destroyed by fire in 1907 and was rebuilt.
 A steamship terminal and berth areas was added to the east side.
 The site is now filled in and occupied by a parking lot.

 Second terminal location (1918–1972)

 When the infilling of the harbour took place after 1918 the docks moved to Queen's Quay west of Bay Street.
 It had a waiting room and was heated in the wintertime.
-This terminal would be there until it was demolished during the redevelopment of the Toronto waterfront that began in the 1970s.
-The Harbour Square condos are built on the site.
+This terminal would be there until it was demolished during the redevelopment of the Toronto waterfront that began in the 1960s when Leslie Marlow's company, Marvo Construction Company got the approvals for the site from the Ontario Municipal Board in late 1964.
+Marlow sold his rights to the development to Robert Campeau's group in the late 1960s, and they went on to finish the development that included the Harbour Square condos on the site of the second terminal.